Benefits and Limitations of Communication in Multi-Agent Reasoning: Reproducibility Statement

 \section{Reproducibility Statement}

 We provide a complete reproducibility package to facilitate replication of our results.
-The codebase for the project as well as all scripts necessary to reproduce experiments can be found at \href{https://github.com/michaelrizvi/coa-algorithmic}{\texttt{https://github.com/michaelrizvi/coa-algorithmic}}.
+Code to reproduce all experiments can be found at \url{https://github.com/michaelrizvi/coa-algorithmic}.
 Appendix~\ref{app:experimental-details} details the experimental setup, including the hyperparameters and parameter ranges considered, as well as all system prompts used.
 Complete proofs for all propositions presented in the paper are included in Appendix~\ref{app:proofs-general}.